aurelia/aurelia/docs/user-docs/router-lite/transition-plans.md

 # Transition plan

-The transition plan in router-lite is meant for deciding how to process a navigation instruction that intend to load the same component that is currently loaded/active.
+The transition plan in router-lite is meant for deciding how to process a navigation instruction that intends to load the same component that is currently loaded/active.
-Based on user-voice the router-lite uses a sensible default, and probably you never need to touch this area.
+As the router-lite uses a sensible default based on the user-voice, probably you never need to touch this area.
-However, it is still good to know how to change those defaults, whenever you are in need (and we all know that such needs will arise from time to time).
+However, it is still good to know how to change those defaults, whenever you are in need to do that (and we all know that such needs will arise from time to time).

 Transition plan can be configured using the `transitionPlan` property in the [routing configuration](./configuring-routes.md#advanced-route-configuration-options).
 The allowed values are `replace`, `invoke-lifecycles`, `none` or a function that returns one of these values.